botesjuan/botesjuan.github.io/_posts/2026-05-23-red-team-kill-chain-story.md

 Now, with the parent domain's master key in hand, the operator crafted a second Golden <span class="prp">ticket</span>.
 This one declared the bearer to be the parent domain's own <span class="grn">Administrator</span>, and buried inside it was the group identifier of the vault Access group.
 The <span class="prp">ticket</span> never touched any target machine.
 It was built entirely on the attacker's desktop, signed with a stolen key, and ready to be presented at borders that did not expect forgery.

 The forged passport went first to the parent domain controller.
 The controller inspected the cryptographic signature, found it mathematically valid, saw the vault Access group membership, and issued a referral <span class="prp">ticket</span> for the vault's domain, just as it would for any legitimate member of that group.
 The vault's own domain controller then received that referral and issued the final service <span class="prp">tickets</span>, one permitting file-system access to the jump host, one permitting service delivery.
-Both <span class="prp">tickets</span> were genuine, issued by real infrastructure, because the chain of signatures leading back to them was unbroken.
+Both <span class="prp">tickets</span> were genuine, issued by real infrastructure, because the <span class="kw">chain</span> of signatures leading back to them was unbroken.
 The forgery was at the very beginning, invisible from where the vault's controller was standing.

 With the file-access <span class="prp">ticket</span> confirming reach to the jump host, the service <span class="prp">ticket</span> was used to land a new beacon there, quietly and without fanfare, through the same service-modification technique that had moved the operator through every machine before it.
-This new session linked back not through the long SMB chain of compromised machines but directly through the resilient DNS beacon sitting on the parent domain controller, independent and persistent regardless of what happened to anything else.
+This new session linked back not through the long SMB <span class="kw">chain</span> of compromised machines but directly through the resilient DNS beacon sitting on the parent domain controller, independent and persistent regardless of what happened to anything else.

 The operator had entered the secure storage vault.